-Transport Study with an aim to develop a strategy to guide transport provision, operation and improvement for all modes over the short, medium and long term.
+Preparation has commenced to undertake an integrated transport study for the Willoughby LGA with an aim to develop a strategy to guide transport provision, operation and improvement for all modes over the short, medium and long term.
 The study will investigate the use and needs of bicyclists, pedestrians and public transport with the aim to increase mode share of public transport and active transport.
+Specific studies have been undertaken for local centres and formed part of the consideration in the development of the Local Centres Strategy.